Stream Passage Pot: History

 The cave was dug into on 10 March 1949, and explored by the Northern Pennine Club during the following Easter weekend.
-The entrance became blocked in the early 1980s, and in 1984 it was re-opened by the Bradford Pothole Club who installed the current galvanised tubing through the unstable boulder ruckle in the shakehole.
+The entrance became blocked in the early 1980s, and in 1984 it was re-opened by the Bradford Pothole Club who installed galvanised tubing through the unstable boulder ruckle in the shakehole.
+The galvanised tube was replaced by the current black poly tube in Summer 2024 after the galvanised pipe had deteriorated.

 In November 1979 the cave became the centre of a major rescue when Jeremy Peterson went missing on a solo pull-through trip.
 He was found alive and well after 57 hours, having gone off route and fallen down the Mud Pot pitch.
 He had fractured a wrist and was badly bruised, and the only food he had during his ordeal was a Mars Bar.
 In 1989 Andrea Wynne was rescued after she fell 19 m when she came to the end of the rope when abseiling down a 34 m pitch, sustaining head injuries, a fractured arm, cuts and bruises.
 She subsequently provided an account of her experience.